Naseby

-Naseby is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
+Naseby is a village and civil parish in West Northamptonshire, England.
 The population of the civil parish at the 2011 Census was 687.

 The village is 14 mi north of Northampton, 13.3 mi northeast of Daventry, and 7 mi south of Market Harborough.

 Geography

 The village sits in a commanding position on one of the highest parts of the Northamptonshire Uplands, close to the county border with Leicestershire.

 History

 Early history

 The original settlement probably owes its existence to its geography; the village lay in a strong defensive position.
 In the 6th century a Saxon named Hnaef established the settlement with the name of Hnaefes-Burgh ("fortified place of Hnaef").
 Evidence for these origins came in the form of a 19th-century discovery of an Anglo-Saxon trefoil-headed brooch which is now in the collection of the British Museum.